Skip to Main Content

 A guide for getting started with planning and designing infographics

-1. The Library's Data and Statistics guide possesses many resources pertaining to publically available data.
+1. The Libraries Data Discovery guide possesses many resources pertaining to publicly available data.
 Within it, you can find local (Nevada) civic data (such as healthcare, education, environment, and crime statistics), US and international data, government data, and popular data resources.

-Whenever getting data from a source, be sure to check to ensure that the data you're looking at can be reused and if there are any conditions surrounding its reuse, such as citation.
+Whenever getting data from a source, be sure to check to whether the data you're looking at can be reused and if there are any conditions surrounding its reuse, such as citation.

 © University of Nevada Las Vegas